 During the violent 15th century, Sighisoara became the second political center of Transylvania, after Sibiu.
-During this century, its Romanian name of Sighisoara was first mentioned in a document by Prince Vlad Dracul, the ruler of the territory south from the Carpathians and the father of Vlad the Impaler who was born here.
-While we know this for a fact, there is no actual historical proof of the house where he was born, don’t get fooled by the local ‘house of Dracula’ attraction.
+Its Romanian name, Sighisoara, was first mentioned back then by Prince Vlad Dracul, the father of Vlad the Impaler.
+While we know for sure that the famous Vlad was born there, there is no historical proof regarding the house of his birth.
+Don’t get fooled by the local ‘house of Dracula’ attraction.

 Nine towers still exist of the original 14, but most of them are closed for visitors.
-The Clock Tower, one of the symbols of Sighisoara, guards the citadel entry, and going all the way up to the top is a must.
-The highest and the most imposing tower, it was used until 1556 for the reunions of the Town Council.
-Due to its dimensions, the Clock Tower offers an excellent view from the last floor balcony over the historical center and the whole town of Sighisoara.
+The Clock Tower, one of the symbols of Sighisoara, guards the citadel entry.
+Going all the way up to the top is a must.
+The highest and the most imposing tower hosted until 1556 the reunions of the Town Council.
+Due to its dimensions, the Clock Tower offers an excellent view of the historical center and the rest of Sighisoara.

-Today, it hosts the History Museum and each room has a thematic exhibition, starting from ancient times.
+The tower is today the History Museum.
+Each room has a thematic exhibition, starting from ancient times.
 You can even see the mechanism of the clock and the figurines that announce the exact hour every single day for the past hundreds of years.

 Next, you can admire the historical buildings from the small squares in the Upper Town where most of the commercial activity took place in the past.
-You can also visit the Church of the Dominican Monastery, first mentioned in 1298, and the Museum of Weapons, or admire the Venetian House and the Stag House among the many that belonged to the richest members of the local community.
-From the City Square, you’re only a few meters away from medieval towers like the Tailors’ Tower or the Cobblers’ Tower.
+You can also visit the Church of the Dominican Monastery, first mentioned in 1298, the Museum of Weapons, admire the Venetian House, and the Stag House among the many that belonged to the elites.
+You’re only a few meters away from medieval towers like the Tailors’ Tower or the Cobblers’ Tower.

 If you’re planning to travel by bus, check the connection to and from Sighisoara offered by Flixbus.